HuYang719/Machine-Learning-Systems/02-Paper/02_Federated_Learning/00-Advances and Open Problems in Federated Learning.md

    Comments: but how to evaluate a customized model is another problem, since every client has limited data

+**Optimization Algorithm and Effects on non-IID Datasets**

+Start from IID Data.

+Asynchronous update can reduce the straggler effects, but it is difficult to anlysis error convergence and combine with complimentary techniques like differential privacy or secure aggregation.

+The IID case analysis technique can be extended to the non-IID case by adding an assumption on data dissimilarities (e.g. constraining the difference between client gradients and the global gradient)

+In order to achieve the rate of the 1/sqrt(TKN) convergence rate, the number of local updates K should be smaller than T^{1/3}/N.

 ## Reading List

 MATCHA [469]